Related Links

 Making the Acidified Seawater Jars

 1. Place a paper towel on the digital scale.
 Measure 1 oz. of shells on the scale.
 Place the shells into a baggie and put on your safety goggles.
 Using the hammer, lightly crush the shells.
 The lightly crushed shells should be about the size of a U.S. quarter coin.
 Empty the shell fragments back onto the scale and reweigh.
 Record this reading in your lab notebook.
 Take a digital photograph of the shells fragments to record the appearance.
-Mount the photograph in your lab notebook or keep them for your display board.
+Mount the photograph in your lab notebook or keep it for your display board.

 2. Place the shell fragments into one of the clean glass jars.
 Cover the shells with seawater, as in the previous section, but only fill the jar until it is almost full.
 Using the eyedropper, put in three drops of vinegar into the jar and mix.
 Wait for a few minutes and then measure the pH of the solution with the pH meter.
 If you'd like to read more about how to use a pH meter, visit the Science Buddies Chemisty Lab Techniques page.